rna-seq/grape.recipe.pipeline/README.txt

 Installation
 ============

-The grape.recipe.pipeline package is already installed by grape.pipeline, so you don't have to do this.
+The grape.recipe.pipeline package is already installed by grape.buildout, so you don't have to do this.

 If you want to install it as part of a buildout, you would have to add this